Breast expanders vs. radiation burns: 3rd surgery

 For those unfamiliar with breast expanders (a.k.a. tissue expanders), the video above shows how one works without any disturbing visuals.

 I had my surgery on Tuesday the 29th of July.
 That day also happened to be our wedding anniversary (23 years).
 I guess I have one more thing to celebrate on that day — the removal of my ugly nasty expander.
-Lol… So now neither of the two expanders that were situated during my double mastectomy on March 10th have held up.
+Lol … so now neither of the two expanders that were situated during my double mastectomy on March 10th has held up.
 (My left expander was replaced on April 4th due to a staph infection.)

 We still didn’t let things hold us back from trying to have a normal summer.
 Karen and Kevin took us to Ravinia Festival to see Willie Nelson, Allison Krause, and Jason Isbell.
 We took a tour of the SC Johnson headquarters here in Racine, went with the girls (Nadine and Zoey) to the Waterford Hot Air Balloon Festival, and Mark and I finally got to go for a nice long bike ride.